10/29/24

 Molecular and cellular mechanisms in the pathophysiology of heart failure

-Cardiac progenitor cells in heart regeneration:
+Cardiac progenitor cells in cardiac regeneration

 The limited regeneration capacity of the adult mammalian heart increases the risk of heart failure that develops after cardiac damage.
 The expectation from the progenitor/stem cell-based therapy is that differentiation of the transplanted cells into specialized cardiac cells and/or trigger the cellular and molecular mechanisms governing repair via paracrine effect.
 But insufficient cell engraftment, late cardiac functional recovery are major concerns in this treatment method.